IntegrierBar/FPComputerGames/Architecture.md

 TODO we could consider scrapping this and just making different walking states for player and AI // I think we should do that (David) I agree with this (Katrin)

-This component devines movement behavoiur of an entity.
+This component defines movement behavoiur of an entity.
 For the player this consist of getting the player input.
-For enemies, this constits of an AI skript.
+For enemies, this consists of an AI script.

 Having this as a separete component to the statemachine, allows us to have the same walking state for both player and enemies.